hakimdaniel/img-to-pdf/README.md

 # Run Program

-if you're using windows 7/10/11 just click the program to run as python program.
+if you're using windows 7/10/11 just click the program to run as python program after file downloaded.

 if you're using command line
 ```shell